 For most of the women, Hot Flushes occur as a part of regular ageing, but paradoxically this can also be the disruptive part of ageing, reason?
 The untimely occurrence of a Hot Flush.
 Most of the time you might be worried about the wrong time that a Hot Flush can occur for example during an important meeting, or during midnights along with night sweats that keep you from having your good night sleep.
 What to do

-when you face a time like this?
+When you face a time like this?

 There are several ways to address Hot Flushes, although they are not considered curable since Hot Flush is a natural occurrence that happens due to hormonal changes that show up during the age 40 to 55.
-But sometiny improvements in lifestyle, having alternate therapy sessions and reducing stress levels might help.
+But some tiny improvements in lifestyle, having alternate therapy sessions and reducing stress levels might help.

 What affect does my lifestyle have on Hot Flushes?